The 5 Most Loving Ways To Spend Valentine’s Day Alone

 Masturbate all night long if that’s what sounds good.

-My point is this: make Valentine’s Day all about you.
+My point is this: if you’re not sure how to celebrate Valentine’s Day alone, start by making it all about you.

 If you’re feeling romantic, buy candy and flowers for yourself.